 There are at least a dozen different chemistries that comprise lithium-ion batteries.
-Because of its high energy density, however, lithium-ion batteries that feature a lithium-iron phosphate chemistry are most often used in material handling operations.
+Because of its high energy density, however, lithium-ion batteries that feature a lithium iron phosphate chemistry are most often used in material handling operations.

-Equipment powered by this type of lithium-ion battery include:
+Material handling equipment powered by this type of lithium-ion battery include:

 Electric ground support equipment powered by lithium-ion batteries include: